jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-133.md

 <!-- propelled by the spirit or acrid juice permeating them, gradually ascending into its cavities through exhalations and vapors. -->

-### 138. How these channels are made fit admit striated particles coming from either side.
+### 138. How these channels are made fit admit the virtual photons coming from either side.

 <!-- they meet with them there, with the very small extremities of the ramules, which, as has been said above, project among the windings of the passages, and rise up to meet the returning striated particles;